 - Prep the corn: Fold the husk of each corn back leaf by leaf and tie them with kitchen twine.
 Lightly brush oil or butter.

 - Grill the corn on the cob: To cook the corn, heat a grill outside or a grill pan on the stovetop.
-Grill corn, turning occasionally until it is browned in spots, 3-4 minutes on each side.
+Grill corn, turning occasionally until it is browned in spots, 3-4 minutes on each side making sure it doesn’t stick to the grill grates.
 Set them aside on a large platter when they are fully roasted.

 - Make the corn on the cob sauce: Mix together sour cream (or Mexican crema), mayo, chili powder, and lime juice in a bowl.